SonarSonic/DrawingBotV3/README.md

 It is available for Windows, Mac and Linux.

-If you want to support the development of DrawingBotV3 you can [donate here](https://www.paypal.com/donate?hosted_button_id=ZFNJF2R4J87DG)
+If you want to support the development of DrawingBotV3 you can [donate here](https://www.paypal.com/donate?hosted_button_id=ZFNJF2R4J87DG) or contribute to the [Drawing Bot Archive](https://github.com/SonarSonic/DrawingBotV3#the-drawing-bot-collection)!

 ### Features